learninglab-dev/the-resources/data/work/podern-family/pod-report-1.md

 ![Nicole's picture](https://files.slack.com/files-pri/T0HTW3H0V-FNSHXDFF1/5d4b7113.jpg?pub_secret=2931059e8f)

-***Molly*** is interested in developing curatorial, photo development, editing, and coding skills at the Learning Lab this semester.
-She has just begun to develop a personal project which will archive and publish various aspects of the Learning Lab's activities, in the hope of sharpening various skills relevant to print and media publishing.
-You'll likely find her engaging with interaction-lab and media-lab, and maybe popping in for studio-lab some Wednesday nights.
+***Molly*** is interested in developing curatorial, photo development, editing, andand ***Sarah*** are out this week, but tune in next time for more updates on their ends! coding skills at the Learning Lab this semester.
+She has just begun to develop a personal project which will arie and publish various aspects of the Learning Lab's activities, in the hope of sharpeninglearning more about the various skills relevant to print and media publishing.
+You'll likely find her engaging with interaction-lab and media-lab, and maybe popping in for studio-lab some Wednesday nights. can
 ![Molly](https://files.slack.com/files-pri/T0HTW3H0V-FNE13CGKU/5d4b7244.jpg?pub_secret=ac699b84f3)

 and

-***Sara*** is still deciding on a project, but she is hoping to learn more about User-Experience/User-Interface design, as well as put her newly-acquired coding skills to use!
+***Sara*** is hoping tostill deciding on a project, but she is hoping to learn more about User-Experience/User-Interface design, as well as put her newly-acquired coding skills to use!.

 ![Sarah](https://files.slack.com/files-pri/T0HTW3H0V-FNQN81L69/5d4b6909.jpg?pub_secret=f826907d7d)